 - Breast Implants: Breast reconstruction can be accomplished using either silicone and saline breast implants to create the breast mound.
 Implants are often combined with tissue expansion or flap techniques.

 - Tissue Expansion: With this technique, a tissue expander is place underneath the skin and is filled gradually, over time, to stretch the skin, making room for an implant.
 This is a somewhat lengthy process that involves several office visits, but the recovery period is easier and quicker as compared to flap procedures.

-- Flap Techniques: Flap procedures include the TRAM flap, DIEP flap, SGAP flap, and latissiumus dorsi flap.
-These procedures are all similar in that they recreate a breast mound by using muscle, fat, and skin from other parts of your body – such as your buttocks, abdomen, or back.
-The donor tissue is often tunneled to the mastectomy site and remains attached to its original blood supply.
+- TRAM and Latissimus Dorsi Flap Techniques: These procedures recreate a breast mound by using muscle, fat, and skin from other parts of your body – such as your buttocks, abdomen, or back.
+The tissue is tunneled to the mastectomy site and remains attached to the original blood supply.
 In many cases, a flap technique may be combined with a breast implant.

 Breast reconstruction may also entail reconstruction of your nipple, if you choose, including tattooing to define the dark area of skin surrounding your nipple (areola).